Lice Policy and Treatment/Prevention Plan

 *We especially encourage campers who are traveling by bus or plane to purchase and use the preventive products.*

-You can also take the time to put all of your daughter’s clothing, bedding, stuffed animals, etc. in a high-heat dryer for 20 minutes prior to packing them up in her trunk.
+You can also take the time to put all of your camper’s clothing, bedding, stuffed animals, etc. in a high-heat dryer for 20 minutes prior to packing them up in her trunk.
 As long as these items don’t come in to contact with anyone or anything else between the dryer and the trunk, this may kill any lice or nits that might be on her belongings that you aren’t aware of.

 Step 3: Screening Upon Arrival at Camp Alleghany

-When your daughter arrives at camp, she’ll have a brief medical check-in with our medical staff, and then proceed to the lice screening station.
+When your camper arrives at camp, she’ll have a brief medical check-in with our medical staff, and then proceed to the lice screening station.
 One of the Nit Fairies’ professional lice screening technicians will check her hair, and any case of lice or nits found will then be verified/confirmed by one of our own medical staff members.

 Step 4: If Lice/Nits are Found

 If any positive cases of lice are found, the Nit Fairies technicians will treat the camper on-site with their own products.
 We will begin treatment immediately so that campers can stay in their tents on the first night of camp, and the camper’s parent will be billed $200 for this service.
-If a parent chooses not to pay for this service, he or she may take her daughter home to be treated and bring her back after she is completely lice-free (see Mothers Against Head Lice for full treatment procedures at home).
+If a parent chooses not to pay for this service, he or she may take her camper home to be treated and bring her back after she is completely lice-free (see Mothers Against Head Lice for full treatment procedures at home).

 Additionally, all of her clothing and linens will be put in a high-heat dryer for approximately 20 minutes prior to being delivered to her tent.
 This process kills any lice that may have survived on any of her belongings.